Chrisso/Astro-Pi-Web/readme.md

 ## Web Frontend

 `web` contains all files you need to copy (or link) to your web server directory.
-To get dependencies:
+To get dependencies: `npm install`.

-	npm install -g bower
-	bower install